davidde/notes/bash.md

 ```
 **Parameters explained:**
 * `--wait=2`
-Wait the specified number of seconds between the retrievals.
-In this case 2 seconds.
+Wait the specified number of seconds between the retrievals, in this case 2 seconds.
+Use of this option is recommended, as it lightens the server load by making the requests less frequent.
 * `--level`
 Specify recursion maximum depth level depth.
 Use inf as the value for infinite.
 * `--limit-rate=20K`